 - Publications such as the NCCIH Clinical Digest and the NCCIH Update

-- Social media such as a research blog, Facebook, Twitter, and YouTube
+- Social media such as a the NCCIH Research Blog, Facebook, Twitter, YouTube, Google+, LinkedIn, Pinterest, and Instagram

 - Lectures, conferences, symposia, and other outreach activities, including exhibits

 - Outreach to health care providers, including through a dedicated portal at http://nccih.nih.gov/health/providers

 - Other NIH information channels, such as the NIH Pain Consortium, CAM on PubMed, and NIHSeniorHealth.gov.

 October 1991 — The U.S. Congress passes legislation (Public Law 102-170) that provides $2 million in funding for fiscal year 1992 to establish an office within the National Institutes of Health (NIH) to investigate and evaluate promising unconventional medical practices.

 October 1992 — Dr. Joseph J. Jacobs is appointed first Director of the Office of Alternative Medicine (OAM).

 June 1993 — The NIH Revitalization Act of 1993 (P.L.103-43) formally establishes the OAM within the Office of the Director, NIH, to facilitate study and evaluation of complementary and alternative medical practices and to disseminate the resulting information to the public.

 October 1998 — NCCAM is established by Congress under Title VI, Section 601 of the Omnibus Appropriations Act of 1999 (P.L.
 105-277).
 This bill amends Title IV of the Public Health Service Act and elevates the status of the OAM to an NIH Center.